What Are the Healthiest Foods You Can Eat?

 Garlic has been praised for its health benefits since ancient times.
 It has been shown to have anti-cancer, antifungal, antiviral and antibacterial properties, and it has been used to prevent and treat a wide range of diseases and conditions.
 For more information, read the in-depth article Garlic – Healing Properties and Medicinal Uses.

 The dried seeds of the Salvia hispanica plant, also known as chia seeds, are completely edible, and they are good for you, too.
 They are the best known plant-based source of omega-3 fatty acids, and they provide a truckload of vitamins and minerals such as niacin, thiamin, calcium, magnesium and iron.
 To learn all about the health benefits of these 'super seeds', check out the article Why Chia Seeds Are Good for You as well as the Complete Nutritional Profile of Chia Seeds.
+Also, take a look at the article Potential Side Effects of Chia Seeds.

 Thanks to the attractive fatty acid profile and neutral taste of chia oil, foodies and health enthusiasts are increasingly using this light colored oil to add both texture and nutrients to their culinary creations.
 If you haven't used chia oil before, check out the article Chia Oil: Health Benefits and Culinary Uses for in-depth information about this extraordinary oil.